Celebrating 2020 Graduates | | Microsoft EDU

 Teams live event availability expanded to support MORE digital graduations!

 Starting in early May 2020, organizations with the Microsoft Office 365 A1, which is free for educational institutions, will have the ability to host and broadcast Teams live events for a limited time.
-Users with faculty licenses can host a virtual graduation, alumni summit or any other live event.
+Users with faculty licenses can host a virtual graduation, alumni summit, or any other live event.
 In addition to adding Teams Live Events to Office 365 A1, we have increased the audience size to 20,000, number of concurrent live events to 50 and extended the length to 16 hours, at no extra cost.
 Starting in early May 2020, live events will be automatically enabled for users with an A1 faculty license and automatically disabled on July 1.

 There is no “one size fits all” solution to properly recognize the achievements of every student and honor the traditions of each school and group while following recommended social distancing policies.
 But as schools around the world are demonstrating, there are many creative and innovative ways to make the most of this graduation season.
 Online solutions range from PowerPoint presentations prepared by faculty/administrators with input and content from students, to hybrid live, recorded, and livestreamed ceremonies.
 For example, Ritusemeikan Primary school in Japan held an in-person commencement with their students and faculty, but livestreamed it to families via Teams, to limit the number of people at the gathering.